malariagen/pipelines/docs/specs/short-read-alignment-vector.md

 * Authors: Alistair Miles, Jim Stalker

-This document specifies a protocol for alignment of short sequence reads, intended for use with mosquito specimens individually sequenced to high coverage (target ~30X) with paired-end sequencing on Illumina machines.
+This document specifies a protocol for alignment of short sequence reads, intended for use with mosquito specimens.

 ## Assumptions